-We leave the city in the morning to visit one of northern Isan's largest and best preserved Khmer ruins and a temple with original and now very rare Isan-style murals, which are far different from the murals found in modern temples.
+We leave the city in the morning to visit one of northern Isan’s largest and best preserved Khmer ruins and a temple with original and now very rare Isan-style murals, which are far different from the murals found in modern temples.
 Next we visit a silk weaving village where you can see the process of making mut-mee fabric, from raising the silk worms to spinning and dying the thread to the painstaking hand-weaving.
-We then spend the afternoon exploring a local fresh market and visiting some of Khon Kaen city's most interesting and beautiful temples, including the must-see Wat Nong Wang.
+We then spend the afternoon visiting Khon Kaen city’s most interesting and beautiful temple, the must-see Wat Nong Wang, and exploring a local fresh market.
 The mix of city and countryside makes a very diverse and interesting trip.

 Make the most of your trip with our special add-on activities before, during, or after your tour.

 This tour begins in the countryside at a historic little temple that features traditional Isan-style murals, few of which exist anymore, and a style of guardian naga you’ve surely never seen before.
 Then we’ll visit the 12th-century Prasat Puay Noi, the largest and most intact Khmer temple ruin in northern Isan.
 It has some excellent carvings and you’ll most likely be able to explore it all by yourself since few visitors go there.
 We finish in a small, traditional silk weaving village where many families raise their own worms and you’ll also get to see the long, complicated process behind Isan’s distinctive mut-mee silk fabric.
 You’ll even have the opportunity to sit down at a loom and weave some yourself.